starquakee/CS-Funding/milestone1.md

 ##### 4.2.1.1 System Stability for Undefined Input:

 The system needs to keep running when some user performs not as we expected.
 That is, whenever some user clicked anything, the data and running status should be good.

-(you need to provide clear and accurate descriptions.)
+So we should add the instructions of how to use our system.
+Meanwhile, we need to test our system many times in milestone 3 to check our system stability.

 ##### 4.2.1.2 Testability: